 About Data Architecture Online

 The annual Data Architecture Online event will cover key strategies and technologies you need to know in order to build and manage a modern Data Architecture.
 Tap into the combined expertise of several industry-leading professionals and connect with hundreds of data peers during this day of live, webinar-style sessions.
 Registration is free and gives you access to the sessions presented throughout the day, the live Q&A with the speakers, and all recorded presentations and materials.
-Thank you for joining us on July 20th, 2022.
-If you missed us, register to receive free access to the 2022 recorded sessions

 The Schedule

-AGENDA
+2024 AGENDA

 8:00